Insulin-like growth factor 1: Mechanism of action

-IGF-1 is a primary mediator of the effects of growth hormone (GH).
-Growth hormone is made in the anterior pituitary gland, released into the bloodstream, and then stimulates the liver to produce IGF-1.
-IGF-1 then stimulates systemic body growth, and has growth-promoting effects on almost every cell in the body, especially skeletal muscle, cartilage, bone, liver, kidney, nerve, skin, hematopoietic, and lung cells.
-In addition to its insulin-like effects (insulin being the main anabolic hormone in the body), IGF-1 can also regulate cellular DNA synthesis.
+IGF1 is a primary mediator of the effects of growth hormone (GH).
+Growth hormone is made in the anterior pituitary gland, released into the bloodstream, and then stimulates the liver to produce IGF1.
+IGF1 then stimulates systemic body growth, and has growth-promoting effects on almost every cell in the body, especially skeletal muscle, cartilage, bone, liver, kidney, nerve, skin, hematopoietic, and lung cells.
+In addition to its insulin-like effects (insulin being the main anabolic hormone in the body), IGF1 can also regulate cellular DNA synthesis.

-IGF-1 binds to at least two cell surface receptor tyrosine kinases: the IGF-1 receptor (IGF1R), and the insulin receptor.
+IGF1 binds to at least two cell surface receptor tyrosine kinases: the IGF1 receptor (IGF1R), and the insulin receptor.
 Its primary action is mediated by binding to its specific receptor, IGF1R, which is present on the surface of several cell types in a multitude of tissues.
 Binding to the IGF1R initiates intracellular signaling.
-IGF-1 is one of the most potent natural activators of the Akt signaling pathway, a stimulator of cell growth and proliferation, and a potent inhibitor of programmed cell death.
-The IGF-1 receptor and insulin receptor are two closely related members of a transmembrane tetrameric tyrosine kinase receptor family.
+IGF1 is one of the most potent natural activators of the Akt signaling pathway, a stimulator of cell growth and proliferation, and a potent inhibitor of programmed cell death.
+The IGF1 receptor and insulin receptor are two closely related members of a transmembrane tetrameric tyrosine kinase receptor family.
 They control vital brain functions, such as survival, growth, energy metabolism, longevity, neuroprotection and neuroregeneration.

 Metabolic effects

-As a major growth factor, IGF-1 is responsible for stimulating growth of all cell types, and causing significant metabolic effects.
-One important metabolic effect of IGF-1 is signaling cells that sufficient nutrients are available for them to undergo hypertrophy and cell division.
+As a major growth factor, IGF1 is responsible for stimulating growth of all cell types, and causing significant metabolic effects.
+One important metabolic effect of IGF1 is signaling cells that sufficient nutrients are available for them to undergo hypertrophy and cell division.
 Its effects also include inhibiting cell apoptosis and increasing the production of cellular proteins.
-IGF-1 receptors are ubiquitous, which allows for metabolic changes caused by IGF-1 to occur in all cell types.
-IGF-1's metabolic effects are far-reaching and can coordinate protein, carbohydrate, and fat metabolism in a variety of different cell types.
-The regulation of IGF-1's metabolic effects on target tissues is also coordinated with other hormones such as growth hormone and insulin.
+IGF1 receptors are ubiquitous, which allows for metabolic changes caused by IGF1 to occur in all cell types.
+IGF1's metabolic effects are far-reaching and can coordinate protein, carbohydrate, and fat metabolism in a variety of different cell types.
+The regulation of IGF1's metabolic effects on target tissues is also coordinated with other hormones such as growth hormone and insulin.

 The IGF system

-IGF-1 is part of the insulin-like growth factor (IGF) system.
-This system consists of three ligands (insulin, IGF-1 and IGF-2), two tyrosine kinase receptors (insulin receptor and IGF-1R receptor) and six ligand binding proteins (IGFBP 1–6).
+IGF1 is part of the insulin-like growth factor (IGF) system.
+This system consists of three ligands (insulin, IGF1 and IGF-2), two tyrosine kinase receptors (insulin receptor and IGF1R receptor) and six ligand binding proteins (IGFBP 1–6).
 Together they play an essential role in proliferation, survival, regulation of cell growth and affect almost every organ system in the body.

-Similarly to IGF-1, IGF-2 is mainly produced in the liver and after it is released into circulation, it stimulates growth and cell proliferation.
-IGF-2 is thought to be a fetal growth factor, as it is essential for a normal embryonic development and is highly expressed in embryonic and neonatal tissues.
+Similarly to IGF1, IGF2 is mainly produced in the liver and after it is released into circulation, it stimulates growth and cell proliferation.
+IGF2 is thought to be a fetal growth factor, as it is essential for a normal embryonic development and is highly expressed in embryonic and neonatal tissues.

 Variants

-A splice variant of IGF-1 sharing an identical mature region, but with a different E domain is known as mechano-growth factor (MGF).
+A splice variant of IGF1 sharing an identical mature region, but with a different E domain is known as mechano growth factor (MGF).